 Stock Repurchase Program.
-As of December 31, 2003, the Company's Board of Directors has authorized the repurchase, from time to time, of up to 9.6 million additional shares of the Company's common stock on the open market or in privately negotiated transactions, depending on market conditions.
-During the year ended December 31, 2003, the Company repurchased approximately 1.6 million shares on the open market for a total cost of \$24.6 million.
-Additional stock repurchases were made in connection with employee stock plans, whereby Company shares were tendered by employees for the payment of applicable withholding taxes.
-During the year ended December 31, 2003, such repurchases totaled approximately 0.5 million shares at a cost of \$7.8 million.
+As of December 31, 2004, the Company is authorized to repurchase, from time to time, up to 6.9 million additional shares of the Company's common stock on the open market or in privately negotiated transactions, depending on market conditions.
+During the years ended December 31, 2004, 2003, and 2002, the Company repurchased approximately 2.7 million, 1.6 million, and 6.9 million shares of common stock on the open market for a total cost of \$64 million, \$25 million, and \$132 million, respectively.
+Additional stock repurchases were made in connection with employee stock plans, whereby Company shares were tendered by employees for the payment of applicable statutory withholding taxes.
+During the years ended December 31, 2004, 2003, and 2002, such repurchases totaled approximately 1.0 million, 0.5 million, and 0.6 million shares at a cost of \$25 million, \$8 million, and \$15 million, respectively.
+Repurchases of securities have been funded with cash generated from operations.